dottjt/refactor-me/README.md

 - My guiding principle whilst building this was to make the code as readable and as searchable as possible.
 I tried to make everything as explicit as possible.
 - I didn't take the commits seriously, at all.

+## Improvements

+- I basically rewrote everything.
+- I changed the way a lot things worked (such as removing the `isNew` flag to determine whether it's a directive to create/update).
+- Added some much needed documentation for the routes.
+- Added integration tests for the API endpoints.
+- Added API validation.
+- Added githooks.

 ## If I Had More Time

 - Setup SSL.